JasonCodesC/Nutrient-Analysis/README.md

 Here is the head of the dataframe

-I will implement the df here*
+dfhead**

 # Bivariate Analysis

-Text {I performed Bivariate Analysis on the dataset at multiple columns with the average rating columns}
+I performed Bivariate Analysis on the dataset at multiple columns with the average rating columns

-I will implement the pics*
+Pics**

-Text { As you can see as the levels of Sugar, Sodium, and Protein all increase the rating also increases. }
+As you can see as the levels of Sugar, Sodium, and Protein all increase the rating also increases.